 - Do you already have a logo that you are currently using?

 - (If you answered yes to the previous question) What works with the current logo?

 - What doesn’t work with the current logo?

 - What elements would you take the current logo into account to create the new logo?

 - How long ago was the current logo created?

-- Why did you choose that logo, those colors, those fonts?
+- Why did you choose that logo, those colours, those fonts?